Blade Edge, Thickness, and Beveling

-How thick a blade is will affect how strong the blade is, as well as how well it can cut.
+How thick a blade is will affect how strong it is, as well as how well the blade can cut.
 Thicker blades will be stronger.
 Thinner blades will have a slimmer profile - which allows for easier and better slicing.
 The choice of blade thickness comes down to compromising between strength and slicing ability.
 There is a reason we don’t all just carry around Exacto knives in our pockets.
 The blades are too thin.
 They break too often; and aren’t as reliable as a real pocket knife.
-The picture on the right there shows three of Jake’s Exacto blades with broken tips.
+The picture on the right there shows a few of Jake’s Exacto blades with broken tips.

-We don’t carry around a lead pipe either.
-You can’t call it a knife if it can’t cut.
+We don’t carry around a metal rasp either.
+All a rasp can do is scrape, not cut.
 As a knife designer, I navigate the territory between the two extremes.
 However, the most important factor in designing a knife is the intended purpose of the blade.
 Sometimes the purpose is clear cut.
 Self-defense and combat knives need to be sturdy.
 They need to hold to the rigors of combat.
 Survival knives need to be able to take the abuses of hard use.
 A fillet knife needs to be able to slice with excellence and be thin enough so that the blade can flex as needed.

 Everyday carry knives have their own considerations as well.
 Although there is not one specific task set for them, there may be a particular niche I want to fill.
 The blade may be overbuilt and solid like a Zero Tolerance blade.
 Or a businessman may want a light, thin office blade that can slice through paper like butter - like my Titanium Lockback (pictured below).
 As a designer, I have to look at what kind of tasks the user will want to accomplish.

 Once I’ve decided on a thickness, I can choose a grind that will either help reinforce the attributes of that thickness, or try to make up for any weakness.
-For instance, if you have a very thick and strong blade, I can choose to go with a flat or hollow grind.
-Even though the spine of the blade is thick, the profile will not offer any drag to the blade as it slices through a material.
+For instance, if you have a thick and strong blade, I can choose to go with a flat or hollow grind to reduce the weaknesses of a thick blade.
+Even though the spine of the blade is thick, the profile of a flat or hollow grind will not offer as much drag to the blade as it slices through a material.

-For a thin blade, I can choose to reinforce the blade with a sabre grind, so that the edge is a bit stronger than it would have been otherwise - due to the extra steel reaching farther down and reinforcing the edge.
+For a thin blade, I can choose to reinforce the blade with a sabre grind, so that the blade is a bit stronger than it would have been otherwise - due to the extra steel reaching farther down and reinforcing the blade.
 Or I can use a flat grind, such as the Titanium Lockback, to really reinforce the benefits of the thin blade.
-It has exceptional cutting ability, but it’s not designed to have the strength and weight for chopping, prying, or heavy piercing.
+It now has exceptional cutting ability.
+On the other hand, it is not designed to have the strength or weight for chopping, prying, or heavy piercing.
 It is designed to slice, and to slice very well.
-But it is not meant to be used as a screw driver.
+But it is not meant to be used as a screw driver or a can opener.

 The edge thickness has the same related tradeoff in strength versus cutting ability.
 Generally, the thinner edge will cut better, but is weaker.
 Thin edges risk rolling over or chipping.
 A thick edge is strong, but will not cut as well.